folio-org/ui-ldp/doc/reports.md

   * `date` -- a date, which is chosen using a date-picker.
 * `default` -- if provided, a string or number that is placed into the generated form as a default value for the parameter.
 * `controlled.options` -- if the type is `text` and this is provided, then it must be an array of strings from which the user will be invited to select one.
-* `controlled.allowOtherValues` -- if provided and true in a parameter with `controlled.options`, then the user is able to enter other values that those provided in the dropdown.
+* `controlled.allowOtherValues` -- if provided and true, occurring in a parameter with `controlled.options`, then the user is able to enter other values that those provided in the dropdown.
-* `disabled` -- if provided and true, then the parameter is disabled, and will be omitted from the generated form.
-* `controlled.fetchOptions` -- if the type is `text` and this is provuded, then it is a specification for how the UI should fetch option values to be presented to the user.
-It can take two forms:
+* `controlled.fetchOptions` -- if the type is `text` and this is provided, then it is a specification for how the UI should fetch option values to be presented to the user, by reference to the running FOLIO system.
+The value of this parameter can take two forms:
-  * It may be an object with the following keys:
+  * It may be a full specification: an object with the following keys:
-    * `wsapiPath` -- the path of the WSAPI call that must be made to an Okapi-mediated service to obtain the elements of the controlled vocabulary
+    * `wsapiPath` -- the path of the WSAPI call that must be made to an Okapi-mediated service to obtain the elements of the controlled vocabulary.
     * `query` -- if provided, a value to be used as the `query` parameter of the WSAPI call.
+This is useful, for example, is searching in mod-settings and limiting to a specific scope.
     * `sortSpec` -- if provided, a CQL sort-specification to be used in the WSAPI call.
-If this is provided but no query is specified, then `cql.allRecords=1` (find all records) is used as the query.
+If this is provided but no `query` is specified, then `cql.allRecords=1` (find all records) is used as the query.
     * `limit` -- if provided, a record-count limit to be passed as the `limit` parameter of the WSAPI call.
 When this is not specified, different services have different default behaviour, but defaulting to ten records is common.
     * `resultPath` -- the path to the part of the WSAPI's HTTP response that contains the records.
-May be faceted, e.g. `data.records` if the list of records is called `records` and it held within a `data` object.
+Can be faceted, e.g. if the response has a `data` obeject which contains a list of records is called `recs`, then `data.recs` may be used.
     * `queryField` -- the name of the field within the result records whose value should be used in SQL searches -- typically `id`.
     * `displaySpec` -- a specification for how to build string shown to user for each option.
 This takes the form of [a Handlebars template](https://handlebarsjs.com/guide/) -- often just `{{name}}` when the records have a `name` field.
   * If the `controlled.fetchOptions` value is a simple string, then it is taken to be a reference to one of a small number of pre-packaged controlled vocabularies (`locations`, `userGroups`, etc.) which are [defined in the source code](https://github.com/folio-org/ui-ldp/blob/master/src/util/vocabDescriptors.js).
 These pre-packaged vocabularies are also useful examples of how the full specification facility can be used.
 The pre-packaged vocabularies will likely cover most requirements.
+* `disabled` -- if provided and true, then the parameter is disabled, and will be omitted from the generated form.

 ## Setting up the Reporting app to find your report